DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/behaviour-management.md

 Making sure pupils put their names on the top of their page provides a helpful prompt for you.
 You can also make a seating plan and keep that handy.
 Doing an ice-breaker activity with new classes where pupils say their names and something that is unique to them is a great technique too.

-Giving them nicknames can also be a good way to help you remember and it makes the children feel special too.

 ## If I'm a quiet person will I be assertive enough?

 Your teacher training course will allow you to experiment with the best tone of voice for your own teaching style.
 Observe as many teachers as you can and cherry-pick the techniques and skills that they use for your own classroom.